 5. Turn Bluetooth Off

 Bluetooth wireless networking is especially useful for cell phone users with wireless headsets or earpieces.
 But transmitting data wirelessly takes battery and leaving Bluetooth on to accept incoming data at all times requires even more juice.
 Turn off Bluetooth except when you’re using it to squeeze more power from your battery.

 Find it in Settings -> Bluetooth -> Move Slider to Off

 6. Turn Off 3G/4G

 The iPhone 3G and later models can take advantage the speedy 3G and 4G LTE cellular phone networks.
-Not surprisingly, using 3G, and especially 4G LTE, requires more battery life to get the quicker data speeds and higher-quality calls.
-It’s tough to go slower, but if you need more battery, turn off 3G or LTE and just use the older, slower networks.
+Not surprisingly, using 3G, and especially 4G LTE, requires more energy to get the quicker data speeds and higher-quality calls.
+It’s tough to go slower, but if you need more power, turn off 3G/4G or LTE and just use the older, slower networks.
 Your battery will last longer (though you’ll need it when you’re downloading websites more slowly!).

 Find it in Settings -> General -> Cellular -> Slide Enable 3G to Off on some models or Enable LTE to Off on the iPhone 5 or newer

 The other kind of high-speed network that the iPhone can connect to is Wi-Fi.
 Wi-Fi is even faster than 3G or 4G, though it’s only available where there’s a hotspot (not virtually everywhere like 3G or 4G).
 Keeping Wi-Fi turned on at all times in hopes that an open hotspot will appear is a sure way to drain your battery life.
 So, unless you’re using it right this second, keep Wi-Fi turned off.